Introduction

 # Can I change the web server after installation?

-Yes, PanelAlpha Engine allows you to switch between different web servers without losing data or configurations.
-The migration process is automated and typically takes 10-30 minutes with minimal downtime.
+Yes.
+You can switch between web servers without losing data or configurations.
+The migration process is automated and typically takes 10–30 minutes with minimal downtime.

 # How does container isolation work?

-Each hosting account runs in its own Docker container with dedicated resources and isolated file systems.
-This means that issues in one account cannot affect others, and resources can be precisely allocated and controlled.
+Each hosting account runs in its own Docker container with dedicated resources and an isolated file system.
+Issues in one account cannot affect others, and resources can be precisely allocated and controlled.

 # Technical Questions